Mark Coleman

-Mark Daniel Coleman (born December 20, 1964) is an American retired mixed martial artist, professional wrestler and amateur wrestler.
+Mark Coleman (born December 20, 1964) is an American retired mixed martial artist, professional wrestler and amateur wrestler.
 Coleman was the UFC 10 and UFC 11 tournament champion, the first UFC Heavyweight Champion, and the Pride Fighting Championships 2000 Open Weight Grand Prix champion.
 At UFC 82 Coleman was inducted into the UFC Hall of Fame.

 Coleman is credited with proving the ability of wrestlers to dominate in the developing sport of mixed martial arts, and with being one of the first in American MMA to use the strategy that he coined ground-and-pound successfully, earning him the moniker, "The Godfather of Ground & Pound".
 In the sport of wrestling, Coleman was a World Championship runner-up and Pan American Games Gold medalist in 1991, won three Pan American Championships, competed at the 1992 Summer Olympics and was an NCAA Division I National Champion for the Ohio State Buckeyes.

 Background

-Coleman was born in Fremont, Ohio, U.S. in 1964.
+Coleman was born in Fremont, Ohio in 1964.
 He began freestyle wrestling as a teenager and in 1981 was the first state champion wrestler for Saint Joseph Central Catholic High School (Fremont, Ohio).
 He then finished second in his sophomore year before claiming his second state championship in 1983.

 He continued to wrestle for Miami University, in Ohio, where he was a two-time Mid-American Conference wrestling champion and earned his first All-American honors in 1986.
 In his senior year, he transferred to The Ohio State University and won an NCAA championship in 1988.
 Out of college, he started as an assistant coach at his alma mater.
 Additionally, he was awarded a spot on the US Wrestling team, placing second (100 kg) at the 1991 FILA Wrestling World Championships in Varna, Bulgaria, and placing seventh overall in the 1992 Summer Olympics in Barcelona, Spain.
 He participated 1996 Olympic Trials, but self-claimed lack of focus on wrestling hindered his performance, resulting in a loss in the semifinals.

+Coleman's collegiate wrestling record totaled 101 wins and 12 losses.
+He had 50 wins and 2 losses in his final season, in which he won the NCAA D1 national title at 189 pounds.